We prepare people for natural disasters and provide immediate emergency aid in the event of a crisis.Read more

 Climate change is progressing and this can largely be attributed to human activity in the last centuries.
 Industrialisation, intensive agriculture and the use of fossil fuels have led to the global temperature increasing steadily.
 Climate change is becoming a climate crisis.
 Since the beginning of the industrial revolution in the 19th Century, the temperature has already increased by approximately one degree.
 According to the Intergovernmental Panel on Climate Change (IPCC), further increases are unavoidable if quick and comprehensive climate protection measures are not implemented.
 As the climate changes, natural disasters such as droughts and hurricanes are becoming more frequent.
 These natural disasters have far-reaching consequences for humans and tend to have the greatest impact on the most vulnerable members of the population, who are already suffering from issues such as hunger and poverty.
 Their circumstances are further exacerbated by the climate crisis.
 According to the World Bank, 132 million people could be living in extreme poverty by 2030 as a result of climate change.

 Malteser International helps the people who are most affected by the climate crisis, both with emergency relief and in the context of long-term projects.
-Furthermore, we accept our own responsibility as an organization to reduce emissions, advocate for climate justice and contribute actively to climate change by working on reducing our CO2 emissions and establishing ecologically sustainable humanitarian aid work.
+Furthermore, we accept our own responsibility as an organization to reduce emissions, advocate for climate justice and contribute actively to climate action by working on reducing our CO2 emissions and establishing ecologically sustainable humanitarian aid work.

 Climate change, climate crisis or climate catastrophe – definitions and differences